On Temporal Graph Exploration: Restricted Underlying Graphs

 We start with exploring the left half $H'$ of $G''$.
-The idea is to move $4$ agents to the corners of $H'$, one to each corner, and all remaining $4 (\log n')-4$ agents to a suitable {\em middle location} of $H'$---specified below---using the first $2n'$ steps.
+The idea is to move $4$ agents to the corners of $H'$, one to each corner, and all remaining $4 (\log n')-4$ agents to a suitable {\em middle location} of $H'$---specified below---using the first $2n'$ time steps.
 This is possible by Lemma~\ref{lem:reachability}.
-For the next $T(n'/2)+n'/2$ steps, in each step where it is possible, we move the $2$ agents $\ell_1$ and $\ell_2$ on the left corners of $H'$ in parallel to the right using only horizontal edges.
+For the next $T(n'/2)+n'/2$ time steps, in each time step where it is possible, we move the $2$ agents $\ell_1$ and $\ell_2$ on the left corners of $H'$ in parallel to the right using only horizontal edges.
 Similarly, we move the $2$ agents $r_1$ and $r_2$ on the right corners to the left in parallel.
-Let $i$ and $j$ be the number of steps of $\ell_1$ and $r_1$, respectively.
+Let $i$ and $j$ be the number of actual moves (i.e., the number of time steps during which the agents could move) of $\ell_1$ and $r_1$, respectively.
 The middle location is any position between the final position of $\ell_1$ and $\ell_2$ on the left and the final position of $r_1$ and $r_2$ on the right.
 If the agents on the left and on the right meet, they stop moving and $H'$ is explored.
 In particular, if $H'$ is a $2\times 1$ grid, $\ell_1$ and $r_1$ (as well as $\ell_2$ and $r_2$) are at the same vertex, i.e., we can stop immediately and $T(1)=O(1)$.
-Otherwise, in the same $T(n'/2)+n'/2$ steps where the $4$ agents move, we explore recursively the subgrid $H''$ of $H'$ consisting of the columns that are not visited by the $4$ corner agents.
-More precisely, whenever neither the $2$ agents $\ell_1$ and $\ell_2$ nor the $2$ agents $r_1$ and $r_2$ move, each pair of vertices of $H''$ is connected in $H'$ and the agents starting in the middle location can explore $H''$ in $T(n'/2)$ steps.
-Consequently, after the first $2n'$ steps to place the agents, the next $T(n'/2)+i+j \le T(n'/2)+n'/2$ steps are enough to explore~$H'$.
+Otherwise, we have $i+j<n''/2\le n'/2$ and in the same $T(n'/2)+n'/2$ time steps where the $4$ agents try to move, we explore recursively the subgrid $H''$ of $H'$ consisting of the columns that are not visited by the $4$ corner agents.
+More precisely, there are at least $T(n'/2)+n'/2-i-j\ge T(n'/2)$ time steps in which neither the $2$ agents $\ell_1$ and $\ell_2$ nor the $2$ agents $r_1$ and $r_2$ move, and each pair of vertices of $H''$ is connected in $H'$ in each of these time steps.
+Therefore, the agents starting in the middle location can explore $H''$ in $T(n'/2)$ of those time steps.
+Consequently, after the first $2n'$ time steps to place the agents, the next $T(n'/2)+n'/2$ time steps are enough to explore $H'$.

 We subsequently explore the right half in the same way.
 The total time to explore $G''$ is $T(n')\le 2( 2n'+T(n'/2)+n'/2 ) = O(n' \log n')$.